Multifractal Fractional Ornstein-Uhlenbeck Processes: Abstract

 \section{Abstract}

 The Ornstein-Uhlenbeck process can be seen as a paradigm of a finite-variance and statistically stationary rough random walk.
 Furthermore, it is defined as the unique solution of a Markovian stochastic dynamics and shares the same local regularity as the one of the Brownian motion.
-Based on previous works, we propose to include in the framework of one of its generalization, the so-called fractional Ornstein-Uhlenbeck process, some Multifractal corrections, using a Gaussian Multiplicative Chaos.
+A natural generalization of this process able to reproduce the local regularity of a fractional Brownian motion of parameter $H$ is provided by the fractional Ornstein-Uhlenbeck process.
+Based on previous works, we propose to include some Multifractal corrections to this picture using a Gaussian Multiplicative Chaos.
 The aforementioned process, called a Multifractal fractional Ornstein-Uhlenbeck process, is a statistically stationary finite-variance process.
 Its underlying dynamics is non-Markovian, although non-anticipating and causal.
 The numerical scheme and theoretical approach are based on a regularization procedure, that gives a meaning to this dynamical evolution, which unique solution converges towards a well-behaved stochastic process.